toyokazu/fluent-plugin-mqtt-io/README.md

 https://github.com/yuuna/fluent-plugin-mqtt

 Mqtt::IO plugin focus on federating components, e.g. sensors, messaging platform and databases.
+Encryption/Decription is not supported in this plugin but [fluent-plugin-jwt-filter](https://github.com/toyokazu/fluent-plugin-jwt-filter) can be used to encrypt/decrypt messages using JSON Web Token technology.

 ## Installation